 Results 1–10 of 37 for "Curriculum"X related to "National Science Foundation boosts..."
-Refine Your Search Refine Your Search TopicEducation (57)Personality (9)Children (5)Learning & memory (5)HIV & AIDS (4) 8 more... [+] Testing issues (4)Sleep (3)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Nogare, Mario A. (2)Arnold, J. David (1)Bernstein, Douglas A. (1)Brabeck, Mary (1) 31 more... [+] Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Fantino, Bernadette (1)Fernald, L. D. Jr. (1)Fernald, L. Dodge (1)Fernald, P. S. (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (32)Children (4)HIV & AIDS (4)Learning & memory (3)Sleep (3) 7 more... [+] Testing issues (2)Bullying (1)Death & dying (1)Depression (1)Personality (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bernstein, Douglas A. (1)Brabeck, Mary (1)Carey, Michael P. (1)Forsyth, Andrew D. (1) 15 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 7.Sleep Disorders Role-play Rating ScaleA form to enter scores for students role-playing various sleep disorders.Curriculum 9.Alertness Rating ScaleStudents record their alertness and body temperature during an activity.Curriculum 10.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 3.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 4.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 5.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 6.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 7.Sleep Disorders Role-play Rating ScaleA form to enter scores for students role-playing various sleep disorders.Curriculum 8.Alertness Rating ScaleStudents record their alertness and body temperature during an activity.Curriculum 9.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 10.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
 Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Curriculum"X related to "National Science Foundation boosts..."